UofT-DSI/onboarding/environment_setup/tech_onboarding_windows.md

 - Install these VS Code extensions by clicking the links and hitting “Install”:
   - [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
   - [Jupyter Extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)
+- You should now see VS Code installed.
+Open it and check that it runs and the extensions appear under the Extensions tab (four-square icon).

 ## Git
 **Git** is a tool that tracks changes to your code, helping you save versions, undo mistakes, and collaborate with others.
 On Windows, installing Git also gives you **Git Bash**, a tool that makes your terminal behave more like the ones used on Mac and Linux.
 This helps make everyone's setup feel the same, no matter what operating system they're on.